Jurová

 Jurová (Dercsika, [ˈdɛrtʃikɒ]) is a village and municipality in the Dunajská Streda District in the Trnava Region of south-west Slovakia.

 Geography

 The municipality lies at an altitude of 126 metres and covers an area of 10.735 km².
 It has a population of about 433 people.

 History

 In the 9th century, the territory of Gabčíkovo became part of the Great Moravia.
 In historical records the village was first mentioned in 1253.
 Until the end of World War I, it was part of Hungary and fell within the Dunaszerdahely district of Pozsony County.
-After the Austro-Hungarian army disintegrated in November 1918, Czechoslovakian troops occupied the area.
+After the Austro-Hungarian army disintegrated in November 1918, Czechoslovak troops occupied the area.
 After the Treaty of Trianon of 1920, the village became officially part of Czechoslovakia.
 In November 1938, the First Vienna Award granted the area to Hungary and it was held by Hungary until 1945.
-After Soviet occupation in 1945, Czechoslovakian administration returned and the village became officially part of Czechoslovakia in 1947.
+After Soviet occupation in 1945, Czechoslovak administration returned and the village became officially part of Czechoslovakia in 1947.